Ambient Monitoring

 Reference instruments

 The size range of different instruments is often different.
-The most common example for this is: Different condensation particle counters (CPC) have different lower diameter cutoffs (d50, e.g. @ 7nm; 10nm).
+The most common example for this is: Different condensation particle counters (CPC) have a different lower diameter cutoff (d50, e.g. @ 7nm; 10nm).

 Scanning mobility particle sizers (SMPS) can also be set to different size ranges.

-Condensation particle counters often have limited concentration range (e.g. up to 100'000 pt/cc) and cannot see higher concentrations, whereas the Partector 2 does.
-If you are measuring close to a particle source (road, airport), you might see such high concentrations.
+Condensation particle counters often have a limited concentration range (e.g. up to 100'000 pt/cc) and cannot see higher concentrations, whereas the Partector 2 does.
+If you are measuring close to a particle source (road, airport), you might see such high concentrations which will seem to disagree with the CPC, because it cannot measure the high concentrations.

 Just like the Partector 2, reference instruments also need regular service/maintenance.
 Make sure service intervals are complied with, and regularly check for warnings or errors of reference instruments.